IgnacioRiboldi/principles_of_data_analytics/README.md

 https://www.askpython.com/ - Blog that helped out with some tasks.

 https://numpy.org/ - Open-source Python library that helps with efficient numerical and scientific computing.
 It provides powerful data structures like multidimensional arrays and a wide range of mathematical, statistical, and linear algebra functions.

+https://chatgpt.com/ - When I was stuck on something or I was getting some errors, I resorted to the help of Chat GPT.
+I have never used AI before until this course, and I found it amazing, because is not that corrects your code, it also explain it, what is more helpful to understand.